Teja-0702/Delta2-demo/README.md

-# my first new repo from terminal
+# my first new repo from terminal!!